rjaros/kotlin-observable/README.md

+# kotlin-observable-js

+This is a fork of https://github.com/lightningkite/kotlin-observable, ported and adapted to JS platform.

 # kotlin-observable

 This package is not Android-specific, and can be used across platforms.
 However, for a good example of use in Android, take a look at [kotlin-components-starter](https://github.com/UnknownJoe796/kotlin-components-starter).